Outwood Academy Valley: Daily pastoral support

 Students are members of mixed-age tutor groups, known as Vertical Mentoring Groups, each including students from all 5-year groups at the school.
 This means that each group evolves every year, as older students leave and are replaced by younger students entering the school.
 An advantage of mixed age tutor groups is the increased sense of community, allowing for students to share experiences and foster understanding.

 Post 16

-On 3 September 2008 the then Worksop Post 16 Centre opened.
+On 3 September 2008 the then Worksop Post-16 Centre opened.
 The building is across the road from the then Valley Comprehensive School which later became Outwood Academy Valley.
-The Post 16 centre is operated in conjunction with Outwood Academy Portland.
+The Post-16 centre is operated in conjunction with Outwood Academy Portland.

-Academy presidents

-Every new academic year the school elects its Student Prime Minister and vices for the remainder of the academic year, via Student Voice – the student council body of the academy.
-The Student Prime Minister and vice roles replace the more traditional head boy/girl and vice head boy/girl roles.
-Each election, three or four candidates are chosen to stand for election, the winner becoming the Prime Minister and the remaining candidates becoming vice Prime Ministers.

-The current Student Prime Minister is Cameron Holt.
-The previous Prime Minister was James Drury.